Welcome to my Trip Report on my favourite airline, EVA Air!

 The Elite Class on this aircraft is an improvement over the old one, you can click here to compare.

-The USB port, power point and headset connection port are located at the handrest area, you need to bend forward in order to notice them.
+The USB port, powerpoint and headset connection port are located at the handrest area, you need to bend forward to notice them.

-The new Elite Class seat is less wider than the old product.
+The new Elite Class seat is less wide than the old product.

 Legroom space is the same - 38' inch